python-code-level/python-101/basics.rst

 - method acts, and is invocated in specific ways
 - method changes the state of an entity
 - method is tightly linked / owned by the data on which it acts
-- the data "owns"the method
+- the data "owns" the method
 - method chnages the internal state of data on which it is invoked

-resultoutput = function(argument1, argument2)
+resultoutput = function(param1, param2)
-resultoutput = data.method(argument1, argument2)
+resultoutput = data.method(param11, param2)

 cards done up to here
 start